- Corporate responsibility is very important in today's climate. Corporate responsibility shows that a business is more about simply turning a profit.

 With corporate social responsibility continuing to rise in importance, more and more businesses are choosing to donate their time, money and resources to worthy social causes.
-Whether they're creating in-house programs or partnering with other charities and nonprofit organizations, here are five companies that are giving back in big ways right now.
+Whether they're creating in-house programs or partnering with other charities and nonprofit organizations, here are the top companies that are giving back in big ways.

-Wendy's is running a limited-time partnership with Uber that will raise funds to help find homes for children waiting in foster care.
-Uber will give a free ride to first-time riders who register with the code "4Adoption," and Wendy's will donate $5 to the Dave Thomas Foundation for Adoption.
+Wendy's partnered with Uber to help find homes for children waiting in foster care.
+Uber gave a free ride to first-time riders who register with the code "4Adoption," and Wendy's donated $5 to the Dave Thomas Foundation for Adoption.
 This nonprofit works exclusively to find permanent homes for children in North America's foster systems.

 "When it comes to the issue of adoption, Wendy's commitment doesn't stop at the doors of our restaurants," Liz Geraghty, Wendy's vice president of marketing, said in a statement.
 "With more than 100,000 children waiting to be adopted from foster care in the United States, this partnership gives people an easy way to make a difference in their community and beyond.

-With its newest charity design, popular jewelry retailer Alex and Ani is supporting Flying Kites, a nonprofit organization that runs a leadership academy for orphaned children in Kenya.
+Popular jewelry retailer Alex and Ani is supporting Flying Kites, a nonprofit that runs a leadership academy for orphaned children in Kenya.
 The charm, which can be worn on the company's bracelets or necklaces, features a dainty, blue kite trimmed in gold or silver.
-Alex and Ani will donate 20 percent of the purchase price of each such "Inspiration in Flight" piece sold between now and December 2017, with a minimum donation of $25,000.
+Alex and Ani will donate 20% of the purchase price of each such "Inspiration in Flight" piece sold between now and December 2017, with a minimum donation of $25,000.